SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 ### Configuring Webpack for Typescript

-We need to tell Webpack to use our `awesome-typescript-loader` for Typescript files and reprocess sourcemaps using `source-map-loader`.
+We need to tell Webpack to use our `awesome-typescript-loader` for Typescript files.
 Let's update our `webpack.config.js` file, explanations are in comments:

 ```js